fossegrim/dotfiles/README.md

 ## Setup
 1. Clone the repository to `$HOME` such that `.git` is at `$HOME/.git`.

-2. Run `meta-wizard` which configures the system and walks you through the other wizard(s).
+2. Run `meta-wizard` which configures the system and walks you through the wizards.
    ```sh
    ./wizards/meta-wizard
    ```